 Talk about feeling uncomfortable, but on to today’s topic…

 I never had a tattoo before.
-On my list of things to do before I die, getting a tattoo was probably near the bottom.
+On my list of things to do before I die, getting a tattoo wasn’t on it.
 But cancer steered me into many new unexpected and unwanted territories.
 This was just one more to navigate.

 Naturally, my regular plastic surgeon (it feels odd to have a “regular” plastic surgeon) was not yet certified to do tattooing, so voila, this meant I needed to see yet another plastic surgeon.
 Oh the fun never ends!
-I did mention to him he definitely needed to step it up and get this training, pronto, in order to spare his future patients more anguish.
-Luckily, we can be pretty open and honest with one another and he didn’t seem to mind me saying that!
+I mentioned to him that he needed to step it up and get this training, pronto, in order to spare his future patients more anguish.
+Luckily, we can be pretty open with one another, and he didn’t seem to mind me saying that.

 I didn’t have to search too long or too hard for plastic surgeon number two because plastic surgeon number one recommended a colleague of his.
 But still, it meant more appointments, more explaining, more rehashing more uncomfortableness, just MORE